What is a power of attorney?+

 The number of attorneys you appoint is entirely your choice depending on your circumstances.

 When can I apply to register for a Lasting Power of Attorney?+

-You are able to register for a Lasting Power of Attorney if you are over 18 years of age and still have the mental capacity to be able to make decisions for yourself and that you understand what you are doing by registering your Lasting Power of Attorney.
-This online form is only valid for use in England or Wales.
+You are able to register a Lasting Power of Attorney if you are over 18 years of age and still have the mental capacity to be able to make decisions for yourself and that you understand what you are doing by registering your Lasting Power of Attorney, which is valid for use in England or Wales.

-How long does it take for my Lasting Power of Attorney to be registered?+
+How long will it take for my Lasting Power of Attorney to be registered?+

 The time taken by the Office of the Public Guardian to register your Lasting Power of Attorney is usually between 8 and 10 weeks providing the forms have been correctly completed with all the required information.

-We are here to help and answer any questions you may have about the process.
+We are here to help and answer any questions you may have about the Online Lasting Power Of Attorney process.